 The Shinkansen, an aerodynamic Japanese train

 The Shinkansen, famous Japanese train, forerunner high-speed lines, is undoubtedly the second most emblematic example of biomimicry.
 Circulating at more than 300 km/h, it is one of the most reliable trains in the world.
-On the island of Honshū, it connects the districts of the Tokyo agglomeration (the most populous in the world with its 42 million inhabitants), to the cities of Nagoya and Osaka in a very dense urban continuum and more importantly, in a very rugged geological environment.
+On the island of Honshū, it connects the districts of the Tokyo agglomeration (the most populated city in the world with its 37 million inhabitants), to the cities of Nagoya and Osaka in a very dense urban continuum and more importantly, in a very rugged geological environment.
 The route of the Shinkansen lines therefore includes many tunnels to cross cities and mountains.
-However, it turns out that every time he entered a tunnel at high speed, the Shinkansen generated a shock wave causing significant noise pollution.
-However, in the context of very strong urbanization of the Japanese population since the end of the Second World War, the problems of noise pollution have become increasingly important over time.
+However, it turns out that every time it entered a tunnel at high speed, the Shinkansen generated a shock wave causing significant noise pollution.
+However, in the context of very strong urbanisation of the Japanese population since the end of the Second World War, the problems of noise pollution have become increasingly important over time.
 Since the 1980s, it became essential to find a solution to the noise pollution of the Shinkansen in such a densely populated area.

 In particular, Eiji Nakatsu, railway engineer who worked on the Shinkansen project, is behind this biomimicry innovation.
 Also an ornithologist, he had observed the kingfisher in fishing action.
 He noticed that the Shinkansen and the kingfisher shared similar constraints: the bird's beak, like the front of the train, suddenly encounters strong resistance.
 By using biomimicry, he was inspired by the shape of the beak of the kingfisher, to redesign a new nose for the Shinkansen.
-And the models he made confirm that this track was the right one.
+And the models he made confirm that this option was the right one.
 When it entered service in 1997, the Kingfisher-inspired Shinkansen 500 offered:

-• A reduction in the boom at the entrance to the tunnels and a quieter runningin general;
+A reduction in the boom at the entrance to the tunnels and a quieter running in general;

-• A 15% reduction in power consumption;
+A 15% reduction in power consumption;

-• A 10% speed increase.
+A 10% speed increase.

 The Lotus